 Customer relationship management (CRM) data is crucial for any organization.
-It fuels marketing campaigns, drives sales, and enhances customer experiences.
+It fuels marketing campaigns, drives deals, and enhances client experiences.

 But CRM data isn’t static; over time, all data will decay.
 Maintaining data quality is a task that requires regular attention, even if it can be time-consuming.